 You can use any type of soft, sharp lip 70mm wheel.
 I just happen to really like Orangatang wheels.

 Any bearings will do for this setup.

 Loaded’s signature bearings with built-in spacers and speed rings.
 If you’ve been following Shred Shack for some time, you know that I’m a fan of built-in bearings.
-I love the ability swapping out wheels and not having to keep track of the speed rings/spacers.
+I love the ability to swap out wheels and not have to keep track of the speed rings/spacers.